Purely quadratic non-Gaussianity from tachyonic instability: Primordial black holes and scalar-induced gravitational

 \section{Acknowledgments}

 We are grateful to Hong-An Zeng and Xuan Liu for helpful discussions.
-This work was supported in part by the National Science Foundation of China (NSFC) under Grant Nos.~12235016 and 12221005, and by the Fundamental Research Funds for the Central Universities.
+This work was supported in part by the National Natural Science Foundation of China (NSFC) under Grants No.~12235016 and No.~12221005, and by the Fundamental Research Funds for the Central Universities.